 For full details on our current range of printers see -

-This may sound complicated but it is really simple as Sawgrass have already done all the hard work and offer a superb colour management system, the Sawgrass Print Manager, for you to use with all their printers and inks.
+This may sound complicated but it is really simple as Sawgrass have already done all the hard work and offer a superb colour management system.

 If you print onto standard plain paper you would find that the ink would sink into the paper, for best sublimation printing results you need a paper that allows the ink to stay on the surface of the paper.